 Tracking can be enabled in 3 different ways:

-1. Global tracking settings are found in the domain details page of the Mailgun control panel.
+1. Global tracking settings are found on the domain details page of the Mailgun control panel.
+We'll show you how to do this below:

 NOTE: If the tracking CNAME is not properly configured, the option to edit the Tracking options will not be available.
 See our DNS troubleshooting guide for assistance.